philabrams/DigitalBits/docs/software/commands.md

   specified in the digitalbits-core.cfg.
 This will write a `.well-known/digitalbits-history.json` file in the archive root.
-* **offline-info**: Returns an output similar to `--c info` for an offline instance
+* **offline-info**: Returns an output similar to `--c info` for an offline instance, but written directly to standard output (ignoring log levels).
 * **print-xdr <FILE-NAME>**:  Pretty-print a binary file containing an XDR object.
-If FILE-NAME is "/dev/stdin", the XDR object is read from standard input.<br>
+If FILE-NAME is "stdin", the XDR object is read from standard input.<br>
   Option **--filetype [auto|ledgerheader|meta|result|resultpair|tx|txfee]**
   controls type used for printing (default: auto).<br>
-  Option **--base64** alters the behavior to work on base64-encoded XDR rather than raw XDR.
+  Option **--base64** alters the behavior to work on base64-encoded XDR rather than raw XDR, and converts a stream of encoded objects separated by space/newline.
 * **publish**: Execute publish of all items remaining in publish queue without connecting to network.
 May not publish last checkpoint if last closed ledger is on checkpoint boundary.